-- The position, however, is entirely different when Hungary's activities in the Eurodollar market are taken into consideration.
+102. The position, however, is entirely different when Hungary's activities in the Eurodollar market are taken into consideration.
 She has been active since entering the market on a small scale in 1968.
 In 1969 the Bank of London and South America headed an international consortium of banks to provide a loan of \$15 million for five years.
-This was the first loan to be extended to an East European country for industrial development; in this case by one specific industry.
+This was the first loan to be extended to an East European country for industrial development: in this case by one specific industry.
 This was to be used by the Hungarian Aluminium Corporation to finance the expansion of their fabricating capacity and thus boost their export sales, particularly to the West.
-A second loan followed in May 1970 but for double the amount - \$30 million - again raised by a BOLSA-led consortium to finance the expansion of the pharmaceutical industry.
-It was estimated that the loan would cover about one third of the total cost of investments planned by the industry for the next Five-Year Plan (1971-1975).
+A second loan followed in May 1970 but for double the amount - \$30 million again raised by a BOLSA-led consortium to finance the expansion of the pharmaceutical industry.
+It was estimated that the l would cover about one-third of the total cost of investments It was estimated that the loan planned by the industry for the next Five-Year Plan (1971-1975).
 The large investment programme to be embarked upon was partially dependent upon the acquisition of certain types of equipment in the West.
-Pharmaceutical products are one of Hungary's chief exports and it was hoped to almost treble its convertible currency earning by 1975 to reach \$45 Then in June 1971 Hungary became the first East European million. country since the war to float a Eurobond issue on the London capital market(1).
-The National Bank of Hungary issued \$25 million of $8\frac{3}{4}$ bonds for a maximum of 10 years, the co-managers being the National Westminster Bank, Morgan Grenfell and the Moscow Narodny Bank.
-Nearly 80 other banks participated in the issue, which was over-subscribed.
-It was a clean financial loan, not attached to any specific use but according to the prospectus it would be applied to financing the convertible currency content of various investment projects directly linked to accelerating - (1) Hungary was able to float a Eurobond issue because she had taken steps towards settlement of her foreign public debt.
+Pharmaceutical products are one of Hungary's chief exports and it was hoped to almost treble its convertible currency earning by 1975 to reach \$45 million.
+June 1971 Hungary became the first East European country since the war to float a Eurobond issue on the London capital market(1).
+The National Bank of Hungary issued \$25 million of $8\frac{3}{4}$ bonds for

+(1) Hungary was able to float a Eurobond issue because she had taken steps towards settlement of her foreign public debt.
 This originated from issues made prior to the Second World War.
 In the cases of Austria, Belgium, Luxembourg, Denmark, France, Greece, Netherlands, Norway, Sweden and Switzerland agreements have been concluded and mutually agreed claims have been paid.
 In the case of the United Kingdom and Canada agreements have been concluded.
 Total claims of the above amount to some \$50 million of which \$45 million has been discharged.
 An agreement has been initialled with the United States and negotiations are proceeding with Italy.